null

 Calibration: Ensures mesh size is accurate and consistent with industry standards.
 Validation: Confirms sieves and sieving methods produce reliable results.

-Inspection tools ensure the quality of sieving process by ensuring sieves are in normal condition and can separate accurately.
+Tools ensure the sieving process is normal by ensuring sieves are in normal condition and can separate accurately.

-Inspection Tools: Magnifying glasses, calipers and digital imaging devices to examine the mesh for damage or wear.
+Tools: Magnifying glasses, calipers and digital imaging devices to inspect the mesh for damage or wear.

 Wet Sieving

-Wet sieving is useful for materials with fines that can clog a dry sieve.
+Wet sieving is used for materials with fines that can clog a dry sieve.

 Soil Samples: Wet sieving helps to determine the particle size distribution in soil samples by washing fines through the normal sieve.
 Finer Particles: The liquid helps to prevent clogging and to separate accurately.